|

 Lover’s Leap Trail: Commemorates a legendary Indian princess who is said to have leapt to her death after her lover was killed in battle.

 Trestle Bridge Loop: is a 9-kilometre reasonably trafficked loop trail near Centre Wellington that features a river and is suitable for all skill levels.
-Dogs are also able to use this trail but must be kept on a leash.
+Dogs can also use this trail but must be kept on a leash.

 Elora Cataract Trailway